-If you are in the earlier stages of kidney disease, you may be able to still have these higher-fiber foods.
+If you are in the earlier stages of kidney disease, you may be able to still have these higher-fibre foods.
 However, when kidney disease progresses to a more chronic state it is unlikely that you’ll be able to still enjoy these.
+4

 As a preventative measure, before signs of kidney disease present themselves or get anywhere near being diagnosed as CKD, high-fiber diets may reduce kidney damage.

 The fiber in foods is constantly shifting as far as consensus on the definition goes.
 Widely accepted to be ligins or carbohydrates that bypass the digestive process of the small intestine, these are then fermented in part or whole fermented in the large intestine or colon.
 5 6 7

 A good resource to consider is the Phosphorous Food Pyramid.
 8